tedneward/Azgaarnoth/Creatures/Troll.md

 >
 >***Poison Splash.*** When the troll takes damage of any type but psychic, each creature within 5 feet of the troll takes 9 (2d8) poison damage.
 >
 >***Regeneration.*** The troll regains 10 hit points at the start of each of its turns.
-If the troll takes acid or fire damage, this trait doesn’t function at the start of the troll’s next turn.
-The troll dies only if it starts its turn with 0 hit points and doesn’t regenerate.
+If the troll takes acid or fire damage, this trait doesn't function at the start of the troll's next turn.
+The troll dies only if it starts its turn with 0 hit points and doesn't regenerate.
 >
 >#### Actions
 >***Multiattack.*** The troll makes three attacks: one with its bite and two with its claws.
 >
 >***Bite.*** Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
-Hit: 7 (1d6 + 4) piercing damage plus 4 (1d8) poison damage, and the creature is poisoned until the start of the troll’s next turn.
+Hit: 7 (1d6 + 4) piercing damage plus 4 (1d8) poison damage, and the creature is poisoned until the start of the troll's next turn.
 >
 >***Claws.*** Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
 Hit: 11 (2d6 + 4) slashing damage plus 4 (1d8) poison damage.
 >
 >***Venom Spray (Recharge 6).*** The troll slices itself with a claw, releasing a spray of poison in a 15-foot cube.
-The troll takes 7 (2d6) slashing damage (this damage can’t be reduced in any way).
+The troll takes 7 (2d6) slashing damage (this damage can't be reduced in any way).
 Each creature in the area must make a DC 16 Constitution saving throw.
 On a failed save, a creature takes 18 (4d8) poison damage and is poisoned for 1 minute.
-On a successful save, the creature takes half as much damage and isn’t poisoned.
+On a successful save, the creature takes half as much damage and isn't poisoned.
 A poisoned creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.